EDIF: Problems with 2 0 0

 To understand the problems users and vendors encountered with EDIF 2 0 0, one first has to picture all the elements and dynamics of the electronics industry.
 The people who needed this standard were mainly design engineers, who worked for companies whose size ranged from a house garage to multi-billion dollar facilities with thousands of engineers.
 These engineers worked mainly from schematics and netlists in the late 1980s, and the big push was to generate the netlists from the schematics automatically.
 The first suppliers were Electronic Design Automation vendors (e.g., Daisy, Mentor, and Valid formed the earliest predominating set).
 These companies competed vigorously for their shares of this market.

 One of the tactics used by these companies to "capture" their customers was their proprietary databases.
 Each had special features that the others did not.
 Once a decision was made to use a particular vendor's software to enter a design, the customer was ever after constrained to use no other software.
 To move from vendor A's to vendor B's systems usually meant a very expensive re-entry of almost all design data by hand into the new system.
 This expense of "migration" was the main factor that locked design engineers into using a single vendor.

-But the "customers" had a different desire.
-They saw immediately that while vendor A might have a really nice analog simulation environment, vendor B had a much better PCB or silicon layout auto-router.
-And they wished that they could pick and choose amongst the different vendors.
+Customers may want to combine tools from different vendors into a single design flow because Vendor A may offer better analog simulation, whereas Vendor B may provide stronger autorouting tools for PCB and silicon layouts.

 EDIF was mainly supported by the electronics design end-users, and their companies.
 The EDA vendors were involved also, but their motivation was more along the lines of wanting to not alienate their customers.
 Most of the EDA vendors produced EDIF 2 0 0 translators, but they were definitely more interested in generating high-quality EDIF readers, and they had absolutely no motivation at all to write any software that generated EDIF (an EDIF Writer), beyond threats from customers of mass migration to another vendor's software.